wxMaxima-developers/wxmaxima/Compiling.md

 repository, to compile wxMaxima. (and use `cmake3` instead of `cmake` to call the newer version of CMake in the commands above).

-#### Mac OS X prerequisites
+#### macOS X prerequisites

-On Mac OS X you most probably need the command-line compiler one can tell Xcode to install.
-Additionally wxWidgets needs to be installed, which can be done using homebrew, fink or macports and should be named wxWidgets or wxMac there.
+On macOS X you most probably need the command-line compiler one can tell Xcode to install.
+Additionally wxWidgets needs to be installed, which can be done using Homebrew, Fink or MacPorts and should be named wxWidgets or wxMac there.

-Additional information about building on MacOS:
+Additional information about building on macOS:

 - https://themaximalist.org/about/my-mac-os-installation/